Customizing environment definitions

-To update an environment definition you created:
+To customize an environment definition you created:

-You must use the template to add libraries.
+You must use the provided template to add libraries.
 There is a different template for Python and for R. The following example shows you how to add Python packages:

 # Please add conda channels here channels: - defaults # Please add conda packages here dependencies: - spacy=2.0.9 # Please add pip packages here # To add pip packages, please comment out the next line - pip: - scikit-image==0.13.1